stakater/stakater-docs/docs/content/sre/multi-tenant-operator/usecases/manager-clusterrole.md

 Bill as the cluster admin want to add additional rules for manager ClusterRole.

-Bill can extend rules by adding additional RBAC rules at `managerRoleExtendedRules` in tenant operator Helm Charts
+Bill can extend rules by adding additional RBAC rules at `managerRoleExtendedRules` in MTO Helm Charts
 ```yaml
 managerRoleExtendedRules:
   - apiGroups: